 What Technology Can Replace In The Classroom

 Technology can replace and/or eliminate:

-Example: By creating entire digital ‘classrooms’ where content is learned online and then applied, brick and mortar schools can either be replaced or used for a different functions such as meeting for PBL, supporting students, maker spaces and libraries, etc. (See here for ideas on what else schools could be besides school.)
+Example: By creating entire digital ‘classrooms’ where content is learned online and then applied, brick-and-mortar schools can either be replaced or used for different functions such as meeting for PBL, supporting students, maker spaces and libraries, etc. (See here for ideas on what else schools could be besides school.)

 This obviously isn’t practical; ‘online learning’ can’t simply ‘replace schools’ right now–nor should they.
 But that is due in large part to how we think about learning and social norms and patterns like economic factors and social norms and parent work schedules (and how parents think about learning), etc. The point is, as schools function now, technology can replace a very large portion of what happens.

 Classrooms (or traditional ‘small room’ design of most classrooms)